ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/retrieve.rst

     GET /v2/securityLabels/{securityLabel}/indicators/{associatedIndicatorType}

-For example, we could use the following query to find all Address Indicators labeled with the ``TLP:Amber`` Security Label:
+For example, you could use the following query to find all Address Indicators labeled with the ``TLP:Amber`` Security Label:

 .. code::

     GET /v2/securityLabels/TLP:Amber/indicators/addresses

-We can also drill down even further by adding an associated Indicator to the end of the query like:
+You can delve further by adding an associated Indicator to the end of the query like:

 .. code::